cogdog/splotbox-extender/README.md

 * Adobe Spark Pages
 * Adobe Spark Video

-The aim has to provide support for a reasonable number of media sites of common interest.
+The aim has to provide support in the SPLOTbox theme for a reasonable number of media sites of common interest.

-But your own site may want to either add additional ones from the [WordPress supported list](https://wordpress.org/support/article/embeds/#okay-so-what-sites-can-i-embed-from) or write the special code needed to add support for maybe more specialized media sites.

-For the former case, it's a matter of choosing the  site to add, perhaps it is Daily Motion for video.

-For the latter case, the URL for a given piece of media on the site should be (1) recognizable as the type of media; and (2) able to be parsed for an id string that can be substituted into the embed code the site provided.
+This plugin provides a way to include support for additional services not currently used in SPLOTBox.
+You can see it in action at the main SPLOTbox demo site http://splot.ca/box

+Adding this kind of support will require some proficiency in PHP and perhaps even regular expressions for pattern matching / replacement.
+Gotta get you code hands dirty with this one.

+This can happen in three ways, with examples detailed more below.

+1. Add support for [others that WordPress supports ](https://wordpress.org/support/article/embeds/#okay-so-what-sites-can-i-embed-from) that are not made available in the theme.
+Perhaps it is [Daily Motion](http://dailymotion.com) for video.
+Why are they not all in there?
+Well the list is long and would clutter the interface, and many of them are pretty niche interest for general use.
+Yes, this developer has executed some editorial decisions on the SPLOTbox theme.
+2. Create custom code to add support for additional sites.
+This is a case where the URL for a media item can be parsed to identify the source, e.g. for Internet Archive built into the theme.
+The other requirement is that this URL can be parsed to extract a single item reference ID that can be used to build the iframe embed code.

 For example, the way this is done built in for audio/video from the internet archive (all urls include `archive.org/details`), a link for a Tom and Jerry video